HardisonCo/.github/international/papua-new-guinea/pg-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with pg_Health systems in Papua New Guinea.
+This document outlines how HMS-OMS is integrated with pg-health systems in Papua New Guinea.